mt6768-mainline/downstream-kernel-blobs/README.md

 ### Closed-source kernels:

-### 5.10.209
+#### 5.10.209
 HyperOS 1 is known to use it with the Redmi 14C.
-Perhaps this is true for whole MT6768 family.
+Perhaps this is true for the whole MT6768 family.

 #### 6.6.30
 HyperOS 2 uses it.